-The Trustee has concluded that core financial transactions were processed promptly and accurately during the Scheme year, and hence the Trustees aim to continue monitoring and reporting service data in this way with no adjustments.
+The Trustee has concluded that core financial transactions were processed promptly and accurately during the Scheme year.

-Core Financial Transactions
+Core Financial Transactions continued

 04.02 Scheme administration

 The Trustee recognises that good administration often correlates with positive member outcomes.
 Administration is a standing agenda item for each Trustee meeting and in addition to the areas covered above (in section 04.01 above) the Trustee reviews the following: